 2. Start Journalling

-A second way we can help men with their mental health is to open them up to journaling, previously known as diary writing.
+A second way we can help men with their mental health is to open them up to journaling.

-Now I know for a lot of men they probably find the notion of diary writing/journaling ridiculous however research has shown that there is an enormous amount of stress relief to be had when we physically write down our thoughts and emotions.
+Now I know for a lot of men they probably find the notion of journaling unappealing however research has shown that there is an enormous amount of stress relief to be had when we physically write down our thoughts and emotions, and the simple fact is, there are a substantial amount of men starting to realise the very real benefits of journaling.

 And if any of you are reaching for your phones, STOP!!!